ahmadki/mlperf_sd_inference/README.md

     --subset-size 35000 \          # validation subset size, if you want to score the full dataset don't set the argument --shuffle-seed 2023 \          # the seed used for random the random subset selection --tsv-file captions.tsv \      # captions file
-    --image-folder output          # Folder with the generated images
+    --image-folder ./output          # Folder with the generated images --device cuda                  # Device in which CLIP model is run (cpu, cuda)
 ```

 For more options: